kosaikham/react-nestjs-postgres-boilerplate/README.md

-# NestJS PostgreSQL Boilerplate
+# React NestJS PostgreSQL Boilerplate

 ## Getting Started

 1. Install dependencies:
+   Go to each directory and run the following:

 ```bash
 yarn
 ```

-2. Build and run the project with Docker Compose:
+2. Build and run the project with Docker Compose at the root directory:

 ```bash
 docker-compose up --build